Viewing Dashboards on Mobile Devices

 The server address should include the server IP or domain name (alias).
 If you are not using the default port (80), you will need to add the port as well, for example: http://xx.xxx.xx.xx:8081.
 When working with SSL security protocol, use the ‘https’ prefix.

 You can sign out by opening the navigation menu and tapping Sign Out.

 If you have problems connecting, check the following:

 - If your server is not on port 8081, check that the port has been added correctly, for example, 192.168.1.1:8080

 - Try to access the server from your phone's web browser

 - Try to access the server from other computers connected to the same WIFI connection as your phone

-By tapping a dashboard, you can open the dashboard or if your dashboard is located in a folder, tap the folder then tap the relevant dashboard to open it.
+Tap a dashboard to open the dashboard, or if your dashboard is located in a folder, tap the folder then tap the relevant dashboard to open it.